How to Deal with Boring Dinner Guests

-When deployed for maximum effect, blockers and buffers are powerful tools which can rescue a night out and ensure a pleasurable meal for everyone, even in the cramped company of bores and braggarts.
+When deployed for maximum effect, blockers and buffers are powerful tools that can rescue a night out and ensure a pleasurable meal for everyone, even in the cramped company of bores and braggarts.
 Put into action, blockers and buffers effectively neutralize the pungency of irritating dinner guests in the same way amino acids attack bad cholesterol once that greasy cheeseburger enters the body.

-Before listing my recommendations, first let’s examine this widespread problem more closely.
+Before listing my recommendations, first, let’s examine this widespread problem more closely.
 Take the following test:

 — Ever been to dinner and gotten seated next to the ass joker who won’t shut up?

 — Ever dined out with the blowhard who talks only about himself and his accomplishments during the entire evening?